HELLSNAKES/the-beautiful-bot/README.md

  - [x] Draw the pp, accuracy and hours played
  - [x] Make background change randomly when generated (use osu's set of backgrounds)
  - [ ] Design improvement to the beatmap card to include more valuable information (e.g. Mapper, Whether ranked or not, etc).
+ - [ ] Add analytics to the bot
+ - [ ] Clean the code and remove unnecessary files
+ - [ ] Test the bots features

+ - [ ] Last but not least release the bot publicly

 ### Known bugs/Improvements
  - [x] Make the last star size change depending on the decimal exact difficulty